Manage and use different device management features on Windows Holographic and HoloLens devices with Intune

 Bulk enrollment for Windows devices: You can join large numbers of new Windows devices to Azure Active Directory (AD) and Intune.
 This feature is called bulk enrollment, and uses provisioning packages.
 These packages join the devices running Windows Holographic for Business to your Azure AD tenant, and enrolls them in Intune.

-Configure the Company Portal app
+Company Portal app

 Intune provides the Company Portal app for users to access company data, enroll devices, install apps, contact their IT department, and more.
 You can customize the Company Portal app for your devices running Windows Holographic for Business.